TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 So the question whether 1 is an eigenvalue of the matrix $A$ is equivalent to the question whether this equation has nonzero solutions.

-We don't have to work with the augmented matrix here.
-The equation is homogeneous, the matrix $A - I$ has two pivots, so the only solution of the equation is the zero vector.
+As the equation is homogeneous, we don't have to work with the augmented matrix.
+The  matrix $A - I$ has two pivots, so the only solution of the equation is the zero vector.

 We may conclude that the value 1 is not an eigenvalue of the matrix $A$.